RaniKiranFitma/pig-dice/readme.md

 #### A dice game where players compete to get a high score of 100 points.
 Fist player to reach 100 points wins.

-#### By Sky Rousse and Marty Fitchen
+#### By Rani_Kiran_Fatima

 ## Description

 A player will input name to create an object that will hold their name and their accumulated score.
 If player rolls 1 then turn changes.
 Goal is to reach 100 points.

 ## Specifications
- * _Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold"_ *
+ * _Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold"_
- * _If player gets a 1, they receive no points and the next player will go_ *
+ * _If player gets a 1, they receive no points and the next player will go_
- * _If player receives any number other than 1, it is added to their turn total and the player continues to roll_ *
+ * _If player receives any number other than 1, it is added to their turn total and the player continues to roll_
- * _If a player chooses to "hold", their turn total is added to their total score and the next player will go._ *
+ * _If a player chooses to "hold", their turn total is added to their total score and the next player will go._
- * _The first player to hit 100 wins</li>
+ * _The first player to hit 100 wins_

 ## Setup/Installation Requirements